/

 Yes.
 Attio holds ISO 27001 certification and is GDPR and CCPA compliant.
 The one caveat is that, as of mid-2026, it does not have a published SOC 2 Type II report, so if you sell to enterprises or regulated buyers that require SOC 2 Type II, confirm Attio's current status during procurement.

-Sparsh Gupta is the founder of Automation Jinn and an Official Attio Expert Partner.
-He helps seed to Series B B2B SaaS teams leverage AI and build GTM systems that actually drive revenue, from CRM and pipeline architecture to the automations and AI agents that run on top.
+Sparsh Gupta, Founder of Automation Jinn and an Official Attio Expert Partner, helps seed to Series B B2B teams leverage AI and build GTM systems that actually drive revenue.
 If you're weighing Attio against Salesforce, or want your Attio instance set up right, book a discovery call.

 Book a discovery call